-The Rapid Safety Feedback review is a process designed to flag key risk factors in in-home services cases involving children ages 0-4 that could gravely affect a child's safety.
+The Rapid Safety Feedback (RSF) review is a process designed to flag key risk factors in inhome services cases involving children ages 0-4 that could gravely affect a child's safety.
 These factors have been determined based on reviews of other cases where child injuries or tragedies have occurred.
 Factors include but are not limited to the parents' ages, evidence of domestic violence in the home, evidence of substance abuse, or previous criminal records, and prior abuse history.
-Eight Rapid Safety Feedback Reviews will be completed each quarter.
-The critical component of the process is the case consultation in which the reviewer engages the Family Services Counselor and the supervisor in a discussion about the case and serves as a mentor.
+The critical component of the process is the case consultation in which the reviewer engages the Family Services Counselor and the supervisor in a discussion about the case and serves as a mentor and discusses the case strengths and opportunities for improvement.